NP-chaonay/NP-chaonay/README.md

 - license_template: contains license template
 - LICENSE: License that currently apply on this repo at the time of each commit.
 - README.md: This info. file
 - RepoListDetails: List of registered of my all GitHub repos.
 Including their details.
+(Exclude forked repo that  are not registered)
 - FOR_AUTHOR_TODO_ONROOTSTRUCTURECHANGED: For author reminder file
 - MYSELF_UUID: UUID of myself in case of real name is no longer unique.